apache/mesos/docs/health-checks.md

 ### On the Differences Between Checks and Health Checks
 When humans read data from a sensor, they may interpret these data and act on them.
-For example, if they check air temperature, they usually interpret temperature readings and say whether it’s cold or warm outside; they may also act on the interpretation and decide to apply sunscreen or put on an extra jacket.
+For example, if they check air temperature, they usually interpret temperature readings and say whether it's cold or warm outside; they may also act on the interpretation and decide to apply sunscreen or put on an extra jacket.

-Similar reasoning can be applied to checking task’s state in Mesos:
+Similar reasoning can be applied to checking task's state in Mesos:

 1. Perform a check.
 2. Optionally interpret the result and, for example, declare the task either